 Deep Linking Information

-Following is a selection of databases with information on how to deep link to content in the database.
+Often links to content in library databases are not stable.
+The following is a selection of databases with information on how to deep link to content in each database.

 If you need more information or assistance, please email us at Law-librarians@unimelb.edu.au